Amazon, Google on collision course in 2013

 Google could create a database of products and send shoppers to a page that has a way to buy quickly through the company's payments service Google Wallet, Forrester's Mulpuru said.

 Google could then send that transaction to the retailer who would ship the product to the consumer.
-That ability is critical, according to Schachter, who said if consumers lack the ability to purchase items through Google it will lag Amazon and eBay Inc.
+That ability is critical, according to Schachter, who said if consumers lack the ability to purchase items through Google it will lag Amazon and eBay Inc (EBAY.O).

 (Editing by Edwin Chan, Peter Lauria, Martin Howell and Maureen Bavdek)